dmohl/expectThat/readme.md

 Release Notes
 =======

 * 0.2.2.2 - In progress...
-Made a few changes to support Node.js, Jasmine-Node, and Mocha (browser only for now).
+Made a few changes to support Node.js, Jasmine-Node, and Mocha.
 Added an NPM package and example for Jasmine-node.
 * 0.2.1.0 - Added functionality to allow an optional, explicit test name to be provided.
 * 0.2.0.2 - Added several new assertions and support for QUnit and Jasmine.
 * 0.1.0.0 - Initial version with support for Pavlov.